Stephanie Moorhouse

-Stephanie Louise Rae Moorhouse (born 20 January 1987) is a retired Australian artistic gymnast.
+Stephanie Louise Rae Moorhouse (born 20 January 1987) is an Australian retired artistic gymnast.
 Moorhouse made her first Australian team in 1999, at the age of 12.
 She won gold with the Australian team at the 2002 Commonwealth Games while completing year 10 and was part of the bronze medal-winning team at the 2003 World Championships.
 She went on to compete at the 2004 Summer Olympics held in Athens while finishing off her VCE.
 Although she did not win a medal, she was an all-around finalist, ranking 20th.

 Early years

 Moorhouse was born to Ann and Stephen Moorhouse.
 She has an older brother Nathan who, in his youth, performed recreational gymnastics.
 She thought it "looked fun" and received parental permission to begin gymnastics in 1991 at the age of four.

 Education

 Moorhouse attended Methodist Ladies' College (MLC) and was a part of the MLC Victorian Gymnastics Club, Melbourne.
 She later attended Lauriston Girls' School.
 Moorhouse enrolled in La Trobe University in 2006 and graduated in 2009 with a Bachelor of Business: Sport and Leisure Management.
 In 2012, she enrolled at Deakin University and graduated in 2013 with a Bachelor of Sport and Exercise Science.